poolup-devs/poolup_backend/README.md

 GET request

-- Get a list of usernames that may be reviewed using the currently logged in account
+- Get a list of usernames that the currently logged in user can leave reviews by specifying a rideId
-- For example: - If a user was a driver in their latest carpooling session, the request will return the usernames of each of his/her passengers - If a user was a passenger in their latest carpooling session, the request will return the username of the driver - If a user has previously **declined** an opportunity to review a passenger, that passenger's username will not be returned
+- For example:
+    - If a user was a driver in the ride, the request will return the usernames of each of his/her passengers
+    - If a user was a passenger in the ride, the request will return the username of the driver
+    - If a user has previously **declined** an opportunity to review a passenger, that passenger's username will not be returned.
+After 7 days of being notified to leave a review, the user automatically declines to review a passenger if he has not reviewed yet.

 **params/body**

-- none required
+- rideId as a query

 **return value**

-- An object containing a list of eligible usernames and the latest carpooling session's rideId, if there exists one. - rideId is a necessary property to uniquely identify a Review document
+- An object containing a list of eligible usernames for review.
+These usernames can be used to query for additional information, such as profile picture.

 ```

 {
-    "usernamesToReview": ["elin4046", "michaelSB", "bin315a1"],
+    "usernamesToReview": ["elin4046", "michaelSB", "bin315a1"]
-    "rideId": "507f191e810c19729de860ea"
 }

 ```